Schiiss/blog/_posts/2024-07-31-introduction-to-langgraph.md

 1. State: This is a data structure that represents the current snapshot of your application.
 The schema of the state will be leveraged as input to all nodes and edges in the graph.
 For example, this could be the chat history in your application and also enables things like [breakpoints](https://langchain-ai.github.io/langgraph/how-tos/human_in_the_loop/breakpoints/?h=breakpoi#how-to-add-breakpoints) for human-in-the-loop scenarios

 2. Nodes: Nodes execute work and will emit updates to the state.
-These are generally Python function that contain the logic for your agents
+These are generally Python functions that contain the logic for your agents

 3. Edges: These help determine which node should be executed next based on the current state of the application.
 These are the 'conditionals' of your application